burugupallid-fall2020/webapp/README.md

 User sign_up  using email_address, password, first_name, last_name
 Only one account can be created using one email_address.
+User sign in using authentication credentials user_name and password.

 ```
 PUT - API with user authentication using Basic Auth